alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   earlier filtering form lost that and measured ~0 ms → ~180 ms over 2000 calls when the first item decides it. `count(where:)` is still on `everyItem(where:)`, which is right: counting has to see every item.
+- **A body can lose an invariant only the runtime holds.** `String::reverse` is native, and `@::characters()::reverse()::join(with "")` is not the same Method.
+A String carries the grapheme view `createSegmentedString` (`packages/runtime/src/String.ts`) built for it; joining the reversed characters throws that view away, and segmenting the joined text again can re-pair three regional indicators into characters the original never had.
+The native reverses the view instead, which is what makes `reverse` its own inverse — and `String::lastIndex(of:)`, which reverses the receiver and the part and reads a `firstIndex` off the result, is only correct because it is.
+  Nothing in `String.es` says the view exists, so a body written from the Essence side alone looks equivalent and is not.

 Prefer a body that reaches only its own Namespace's primitives. `packages/compiler/src/tests/bundleSize.spec.ts` guards two files, but it is a floor, not a substitute for measuring.